Bordered Heegaard Floer homology: Invariance and pairing: Generators, homology classes and spin-c structures

 where

-Let $\pi_2(\x,\y)$, the \emph{homology classes} from $\x$ to~$\y$, denote those elements of this group which map to the relative fundamental class of $\x \times I_s \cup \y \times I_s$ under the composition of the boundary homomorphism and collapsing the remainder of the boundary. \end{definition} \begin{remark} We use the notation $\pi_2$ for this object to agree with the original conventions~\cite{OS04:HolomorphicDisks}.
-In the cylindrical setting of Heegaard Floer homology this is a homology class rather than a homotopy class. \end{remark}
+Let $\gls*{pitwo}$, the \emph{homology classes connecting $\x$ to $\y$}, denote those elements of this group which map to the relative fundamental class of $\x \times I_s \cup \y \times I_s$ under the composition of the boundary homomorphism and collapsing the remainder of the boundary. \end{definition}